arqummalik1/Fantasy-Match-Scheduler/README.md

 Repeat Matches: Schedule recurring matches with the repeat match feature.

 Persistent Storage: Matches are stored locally for easy retrieval and management.

+#CRUD Operations:
+Create: Add new matches with detailed information.

+Read: View scheduled matches with date, time, and other relevant details.

+Update: Modify existing matches, adjust dates, or edit time slots.

+Delete: Remove unwanted matches to keep your schedule organized.

+Persistent Storage: Matches are stored locally for easy retrieval and management.

 # Getting Started: